billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 After your selection, you may want to include your SSH key.
 Skip this if you want Hetzner to email the password to you.

-Under the section titled "SSH keys", click on "Add SSH Key" and a modal will popup.
+Under the section titled "SSH keys", click on "Add SSH Key" and a modal will pop up.

 Back to the terminal now, we're going to copy our SSH key and paste it into the modal.